leiqin1/pandaset_plus/README.md

 1st dimension: Lanes.
 2nd dimension: Points for each lane.
 3rd dimension: x, y, z coordinate of each point.

+3D lane annotations are presented both in world coordinate system and camera coordinate system.
 ### 3D Lane Annotation
 [
   [